ofchurches/HARC_Development/brief_2/CoP_for_data_in_SA_MD.md

 > Building data and digital skills.
 Establish a new APS digital and data profession or professions to ensure that the APS has the skills required to develop, build and maintain ICT systems that enable the Government to be easy to deal with.

 If implemented in the South Australia health system, this recommendation would have the result of data professionals being able to be promoted based on their data skills rather than their managerial skills.
 It would make the system more likely to retain and attract data professionals by making the system competitive with the private sector.
 And, it would incentivise data professionals to become better data professionals.

+### Enabling services

+A hallmark of utilising technology efficiently is to reduce duplication of effort.
+To help achieve this efficiency in the health system in South Australia, it would help to have some staff working on the enabling technology that would then be used by many others but would otherwise have to be built each time by a bunch of different agencies or individual analysts.
+For example, while it is important for individual projects to be provisioned with the data they need in a timely manner, it is also important to put resources into developing a system for data to be provided to all future projects that will help everyone.
+This could be a feature of a central enabling service.

 Code of conduct
 ---------------